 In February 2019, SGB start pilot program of Suntory "Mizuiku" which teaches younger generations the importance of clean water and conserving water resources.
-As the first phase in 2019/2020, Mizuiku targets water education for 2,500 elementary school children aged between 10 and 11 years and teachers, in five regions including Gowa (South Sulawesi), Banjarbaru (South Kalimantan), Tangerang (Banten), Sidoarjo (Java East) and DKI Jakarta.
+Since launched in 2019, Mizuiku has been shared to more than 6500 children and 1200 guru in six areas in Indonesia including Gowa (South Sulawesi), Banjarbaru (South Kalimantan), Tangerang (Banten), Sidoarjo (East Java) and DKI Jakarta.